 Surrogates are supported by a strong surrogate community

-Surrogates receive financial compensation for their commitment, time and risk involved in the process of surrogacy. wondering how much are Surrogates get paid in California?
-On average, in California, a surrogate can receive between $40,000 to $60,000 for their efforts and dedication to carry the pregnancy to term.
+Surrogates receive financial compensation for their commitment, time and risk involved in the process of surrogacy. wondering how much Surrogates get paid in California?
+On average, in California, a Surrogate can receive between $40,000 to $60,000 for their efforts and dedication to carry the pregnancy to term.

 Expenses such as travel are covered as well.
 You’ll also receive health insurance throughout your surrogacy journey.
 You can achieve your personal goals like buying a house or paying for education with the compensation that you will receive.

 Legal contracts are placed to protect both the Intended Parents and the Surrogate mother.
 They come into place after you’ve gone through the Surrogate screening and matching process.
 These contracts clearly outline the obligations and responsibilities of both parties to ensure not only a healthy pregnancy, but a smooth journey.